 Since obtaining MTW authority to establish local rent policy in 2000, SHA has utilized its MTW authority to adopt a comprehensive and interconnected set of policies and to make several refinements to streamline our income calculation processes.
-The processes for determining income and rent in subsidized housing programs are complex and burdensome for participants and staff, and our current rent and income calculation processes are designed to work together to simplify and streamline the processes and balance with other policies and investments.
+The processes for determining income and rent in subsidized housing programs are complex and burdensome for participants and staff, and our current income calculation processes are designed to work together to simplify and streamline the process of income calculation and rent determination.
 Changing any one element would have significant ripple effects.
-SHA intends to maintain consistency with its current rent and income determination policies and procedures.
+SHA intends to maintain consistency by utilizing current rent and income determination procedures as outlined in its Admission and Continued Occupancy Policy and HCV Administrative Plan.
 SHA will take a comprehensive look at opportunities to decrease the burden of its income and rent determination processes and may make a comprehensive set of recommendations that account for ripple effects in 2024.